MislavJaksic/Knowledge-Repository/BigData/ApacheHadoop/README.md

 Try to connect to localhost with "shh localhost".
 Once connected, use "exit" to logout from the session.
-If you cannot do so, execute:
+If you cannot to localhost, execute the following:
 ```
 ssh-keygen -t rsa -P '' -f ~/.ssh/id_rsa
 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 chmod 0600 ~/.ssh/authorized_keys
 ```

 Format the file system with "bin/hdfs namenode -format".
-(Warning: this will wipe all folders on the HDFS!)
+The command will wipe all folders on the HDFS.
 Start NameNode and DataNode daemons with "sbin/start-dfs.sh".
 Browse the NameNode at "http://localhost:50070/".